nwfi postdoctoral fellowship training program

 STIPEND

-Annual salary is $58,000 per year.
+Annual salary is to be determined and will be provided at the time of applicant interviews.
 Fellows are covered with professional liability insurance and may participate in the medical/dental/vision insurance program.
-A $1,200 stipend is offered for conference/training needs.
-Medical/dental insurance and paid time off are included.
-The fellow will have a laptop to use and an office.
+A $1,400 stipend is offered for conference/training needs.
+Medical/dental insurance and vacation/sick time are included.
+The fellow will have be provided a laptop, office, and access to psychological testing materials.

 APPLICATION PROCESS

 Successful applicants will have clinical experience in providing assessment and treatment to individuals in secure care environments (i.e., jails, hospitals, prisons).
 This person will be knowledgeable about forensic clinical psychology methods and have excellent written and oral communication skills.
 Successful applicants will also have skills and interest in developing culturally-informed interviewing, assessment, and formulation/writing.
-We anticipate taking two fellows for the 2023-2024 training year.
+We anticipate taking one fellow for the 2026-2027 training year.

 After application review, applicants will be notified if they have been accepted for an interview, placed on a waitlist for interview, or not invited for an interview.
-Interview dates will be on Monday, January 30, 2023 and Tuesday, January 31, 2023.
+Interview dates will be in late January 2026.
 All interviews will be conducted virtually.
-The interview will be a full day where the applicant will learn more about our program, interview with psychologists and current fellow(s), complete a writing exercise, and give a case presentation on one of the two evaluations submitted.
+The interview will be a half to full day where the applicant will learn more about our program, interview with psychologists and current fellow(s), complete a writing exercise, and give a case presentation on one of the two evaluations submitted.

-NWFI is participating in the Uniform Acceptance Date (UAD) of Tuesday, February 21, 2023 along with several other forensic postdoctoral programs.
-This means that the selected candidates will be notified no later than February 21, 2023 and be required to accept by February 21, 2023.
-This UAD is designed to allow candidates to interview at all sites of interest and consider multiple offers without pressure to accept an offer before another is given.
+NWFI is participating in the Uniform Acceptance Date (UAD)/Common Hold Date (CHD) of Monday, February 23, 2026 along with several other forensic postdoctoral programs.
+This means that the selected candidates will be required to accept an offer of fellowship by February 23, 2026.
+This UAD/CHD is designed to allow candidates to interview at all sites of interest and consider multiple offers without pressure to accept an offer before another is given.

 Please contact Dr. Guyton with any questions regarding the program or application.